Here Be Dragons: Bimodal posteriors arise from numerical integration error in longitudinal models

 The translation does not mathematically change the behaviour of $Y(t)$.
 We extract estimates for $\beta_0$ by back-transforming $\beta_c$ as by definition

-so the output estimates are consistent with Equation \eqref{ch3_eqn_affineDE}.
+so the output estimates are consistent with Equation \eqref{eqn_linearDE}.
 We have default prior distributions for the parameters which are

 where the mean and standard deviation for $\beta_1$ are for the underlying log-transformed normal distribution.
-Sensitivity of estimation to the standard deviation is tested as part of the experiments.
+We chose a log-normal distribution as it enforces positive values to maintain our parameterisation of Equation \eqref{eqn_linearDE}.
+A prior sensitivity analysis for both centre and spread is provided in Supplement A and demonstrates that the bimodality is persistent under reasonable prior parameter choice.
 The minimal hierarchical set-up is based on a single individual structure such as used in \cite{obrien2024allindividuals}, but with a number chosen for the error standard deviation instead of fitting an error parameter.